mumuki/mulang/edl/highlighters/README.md

 ## CodeMirror Grammar

-It contains an nearly-equivalent mode, but defined with [Grammar Addon](https://github.com/foo123/codemirror-grammar).
+It contains a nearly-equivalent mode, but defined with [Grammar Addon](https://github.com/foo123/codemirror-grammar).
 This mode provides auto-complete, but not smart indentation.